What is Idiopathic Hypersomnia (IH)?

 So what is the process of determining if a patient in the UK has Idiopathic Hypersomnia?

 As stated above, IH is a disease of exclusion.
 It should be diagnosed by a specialist with an interest in, and knowledge of, diseases of hypersomnolence.
 This may include sleep specialists but can include other neurologists, clinical psychiatrists and some pulmonologists.
+In addition sleep physiologists and nurses are getting more involved and learning how to diagnosed the disorder.

 First steps to getting assessed

-If you think you’ve got a problem sleeping too long or in the day go and see your GP.
+If you think you’ve got a problem sleeping too long or in the day, go and see your GP.
 They will most likely want to check your iron levels, Vitamins B & D and your Thyroid function.
 They will also need to understand if you’re depressed.
 If they do find something and treat it, your sleep should normalise.

 However if nothing is found, or the sleep issue persists, ask your GP to refer you to a sleep centre.
 There are local and regional sleep centres around the country.
 The regional ones are generally more specialist, though there are very good non-regional Trusts.